Bullet Journal How-to

 The Notebook and the Cover

-My ideal Bullet Journal Notebook would be small enough to fit in my purse, cheap, with no lines, spiral bound, having pockets, and at least 100 pages.
-The notebook I found hits almost all of these criterion.
+My ideal bullet journal notebook would be small enough to fit in my purse, cheap, with no lines, spiral-bound, having pockets, and at least 100 pages.
+The notebook I found hits almost all of these criteria.
 I found it at Office Max.
 It's just a Mead Five Star spiral notebook.
-It has 100 pages, and two pockets, which I will show.
+It has 100 pages and two pockets, which I will show.
 It's the right size, and it was only $4.
 The problem is that it has lines.
 They are, however, faint, which helps.

-I decorated my cover with black Sharpie, thinking permanent marker would surly stick.
+I decorated my cover with black Sharpie, thinking permanent marker would surely stick.
 The smooth plastic material got in the way of that permanence, unfortunately, and it is smearing off.
 So maybe decorate your cover with stickers.
-Oh well; it looked cool for a little while.
+Oh, well!
+It looked cool for a little while.

-The beautiful thing about the Bullet Journal is that the sections aren't as strict, mainly because you have an index.
+The beautiful thing about the bullet journal is that the sections aren't as strict, mainly because you have an index.
 So you can have what they call "collections" in between sections or calendar pages or wherever.
-You just notate where these are on your index.
+You just note where these are on your index.

 Check out the picture above.